Helping Good People Through Bad Situations

-If you have been arrested for traffic misdemeanors such as DUI or DWI and Driving on a Suspended License; criminal misdemeanors and felonies such as Assault and Battery, Drug Possession and Distribution; or have been injured in an automobile accident or through medical malpractice, please contact me, C. Sei-Hee Arii, at Arii Law Firm, LLC.
+If you have been arrested for traffic misdemeanors such as DUI or DWI and Driving on a Suspended License; criminal misdemeanors such as Assault and Battery, Drug Possession and Distribution; or have been injured in an automobile accident, please contact me, C. Sei-Hee Arii, at Arii Law Firm, LLC.

 When I started my own firm, I knew that its priority would be on helping regular people.
 My clients include lawyers, doctors, construction workers, landscapers, teachers, students, housekeepers, and soldiers.
 To me, their occupation is mere window dressing.
 In my mind, the housekeeper’s work is just as valuable as the doctor’s work.
 They come to me with a problem and I help them find the best solution.